Giant Mountains: Climate

 The climate of the Giant Mountains is marked by frequent weather changes.
 The winters are cold and snow depths above 3 m are not uncommon.
 Many parts of the mountains are covered with snow for five or six months.
 There is often dense fog at the higher altitudes.
 On average, mount Sněžka/Śnieżka is at least partly hidden in fog and/or clouds on 296 days, and has an average of about 0.2 °C, which is similar to places much further north, like Iceland.
 The main ridge is one of the most wind-exposed areas of Europe.
 On the northern side the Foehn wind is a frequent meteorological phenomenon.
 The annual precipitation ranges from about 700 mm at the foot of the mountains up to 1,230 mm on mount Sněžka/Śnieżka.
 The highest precipitation, at 1,512 mm, is reached in the snow pits in the valleys at the foot of the main ridge.

 History

-Until the High Middle Ages the mountain range and its foothills were unpopulated, with deep, impenetrable forests.
-The first traces of human settlements probably appeared in the Duchy of Bohemia near two provincial paths between Bohemia and Silesia in the 12th century.
+Since the Middle Ages, a state border has been established in the Giant Mountains, first between Poland and Bohemia, then between the Polish Duchy of Jawor and Bohemia, between Prussia and Austria, between Germany and Czechoslovakia, between Poland and Czechoslovakia, and then between Poland and the Czech Republic.
+Apart from minor adjustments, the boundary has survived unchanged to this day.
+It is disputed whether the Polish ruler Bolesław III Wrymouth crossed the Giant Mountains during his reprisal campaign against Bohemia in 1110.
+Until the establishment of Poland in the 10th-11th century the mountain range and its foothills were unpopulated, with deep, impenetrable forests.
+The Polish part was administratively part of the Wleń castellany.
+The first traces of human settlements probably appeared in the Duchy of Bohemia near two provincial paths between Bohemia and Poland in the 12th century.
+The town of Jelenia Góra and probably also Kowary existed nearby already in the 12th century, however, the oldest villages on the foothills on the Polish side were founded in the 13th century.
+Among the first native inhabitants were wood cutters, charcoal burners and hunters, and the first immigrants were gold prospectors.

-The first wave of colonization by Slavonic settlers goes back to the 13th century in the Kingdom of Bohemia, but only includes the foothills; the mountain ridges were still unpopulated.
-The second wave of colonization of the foothills in the late 13th century was mostly by German settlers (Ostsiedlung); they first colonized the Silesian northern part, where farming conditions were better, and later the southern Bohemian part along the Elbe and Úpa rivers.
+The first wave of colonization by Czech settlers in the Bohemian part goes back to the 13th century, but only includes the foothills; the mountain ridges were still unpopulated.
+The second wave of colonization of the foothills in the late 13th century was mostly by German settlers (Ostsiedlung); they first colonized the Polish (Silesian) northern part, where farming conditions were better, and later the southern Bohemian part along the Elbe and Úpa rivers.
 Many agricultural settlements, markets and handcraft communities and cities were founded at that time, and they formed a base for the further colonization of the mountain range.